Ultimate NOx Sensors Guide

 When this issue arises, your car may sometimes be attempting to ‘rev’ the engine, even without your foot touching the throttle.

-In other cases, the ECU panics and typically activates the ‘Limp Mode’ or ‘Emergency Mode’, which will see your vehicle begin to behave erratically due to running a rich fuel mixture to preserve the engine alongside attempting to maximize the (minimal) remaining performance.
+In other cases, the ECU panics and typically activates the ‘Limp Mode’ or ‘Emergency Mode’, which will see your car or truck begin to behave erratically due to running a rich fuel mixture to preserve the engine alongside attempting to maximize the (minimal) remaining performance.

 We would expect these symptoms to typically activate the ‘Engine Warning Light’ right away, but it may provide an additional clue that it’s likely to be the NOx sensor at fault.